flxai/pyceau/README.md

 The following rules have been randomly found or at least partly crafted by either a friend or myself.
 Flicker of rules marked with + can be filtered, flicker of rules with - cannot.
 = works sometimes.
-Numbers indicate a preferred filter mode given `--flicker-mode`.
+Numbers indicate a preferred filter mode given `-m` or `--flicker-mode`.
 Convergence describes time to reach a state without much change.
 \+ means it takes long, 0 normal and - short to converge.
 Stability describes that a system has sufficient change, but not too much to be reduced to noise.